Pricing

 How many ads will you actually run?

 25–50+ creative variants per week, depending on tier.
-Each goes through a small test cell ($5–10) for 48–72 hours.
-Variants that beat threshold
+They run together against one shared Advantage+ ad-set budget.
+Variants that beat your threshold

 Do I need a budget for ad spend on top of the subscription?